tohch4/cms-htmd/collections/_rubric/oo-high-2.md

 ## Ordering: What Do You Think?
 (15m, solo)

-Jama Software has {% link nbmtmstp text="nine metrics that they think relate to software team speed and productivity" %}.
+Jama Software has {% include link id="nbmtmstp" text="nine metrics that they think relate to software team speed and productivity" %}.
 We offer these as food for thought, and are not suggesting that they are "the best" or "the only" ways to think about software team productivity.

 Give the article a skim.
 Make sure to note questions you have about these metrics as you read; we have to admit, it's not a very... *verbose*... article.
 Then, come back, and re-order the metrics (by dragging-and-dropping) so that the metric that you think would tell you the **most** about a team's product quality is at the **top**, and the metric that you think would tell you the **least** is at the **bottom**.